InvasiveH8ter/NASDM/README.md

 * END_YEAR: Last year of interest range

 * GEE_PATH: The GEE path to your Earth Engine user directory.
 Must end in a forward slash. e.g. `users/kjchristensen93/`
-* AIS_POINT_PATH: The GEE path to your (unthinned) presence/absence asset.
-This is the path to an asset, not to a directory.
-It must NOT end in a forward slash.
-* AIS_THINNED_POINT_PATH: The GEE path to your thinned presence/absence asset.
-This is a path to an asset, not to a directory.
-It mush NOT end in a forward slash.
 * ASSETID: GEE path to where the covariate files will be exported.
 This is a directory, it must end in a forward slash.

 #### Make Covariates: ./make_covariates.py